Homemade Recipe for Sushi: Spicy Tuna Hand Roll (Easy Temaki Almost Anyone Can Make)

 Rolling: 1-2 minutes

-If available, purchase less expensive Tuna pieces or Tuna Tails rather than Tuna Saku blocks which are more expensive.
+Opt for less expensive Tuna pieces or Tuna Tails rather than the pricier Tuna Saku blocks if available.

-Sriracha seems to be the most popular hot sauce for Spicy Tuna, but you can use almost any type of hot sauce you like -Tapatio if you like Mexican Food, even Tabasco.
-You can substitute Sesame Oil with Olive Oil, which goes well with Tuna (like Carpaccio).
+Sriracha is a popular choice for Spicy Tuna, but feel free to use any hot sauce you prefer, such as Tapatio for a Mexican twist or even Tabasco.
+You can substitute Sesame Oil with Olive Oil, which pairs well with Tuna, like Carpaccio.

 INGREDIENTS (for one roll):